Shipping Costs from China to Argentina (2026 Guide)

 All documentation must be consistent and match the freight forwarder’s data to avoid issues.

-Customs Duties & Import Taxes
+Customs Duty and Import Taxes

 Argentina imposes several taxes on imported goods.
 These charges are calculated based on the CIF (Cost + Insurance + Freight) value of the shipment: